dashbird/site/content/aws-lambda-function-cost-tracking.md

         </div>

         <div class="col-md-7 text-center text-md-left pt-4">
-          <h3>Get bird's-eye view of all your functions</h3>
+          <h3>Get a bird's-eye view of all your functions</h3>
-          <p class="lato h4">Get comprehensive overview of all the metrics that show you where you have the most traffic and how your system is performing across the board.
+          <p class="lato h4">Get a comprehensive overview of all the metrics that show you where you have the most traffic and how your system is performing across the board.
           <br/>
           <br/>
           Sleep better at night, knowing that all of your lambda functions are being monitored and tracked for possible errors.